davekinkead/thesis/chapters/03-questioning-the-jury-theory/lit-review.md

 > Dietrich (2008) has argued that Condorcet's two assumptions are never simultaneously justified, in the sense that, even when they are both true, one cannot obtain evidence to support both at once.

 > game-theoretic work challenges an implicit assumption of the jury theorem, namely that voters will always reveal their judgments truthfully...a voter expects a higher chance of bringing about a correct collective judgment by voting against his or her own private judgment than in line with it (Austin-Smith and Banks 1996; Feddersen and Pesendorfer 1998).

+## The generalized homogeneity assumption and the Condorcet jury theorem

+@article{ben2014generalized,
+  title={The generalized homogeneity assumption and the Condorcet jury theorem}, author={Ben-Yashar, Ruth}, journal={Theory and decision}, volume={77}, number={2},
+  pages={237--241},
+  year={2014},
+  publisher={Springer}
+}

+> Abstract: The Condorcet jury theorem (CJT) is based on the assumption of homogeneous voters who imperfectly know the correct policy.
+We reassess the validity of the CJT when voters are homogeneous and each knows the correct decision with an average probability of more than a half.

+> The seminal Condorcet jury theorem (CJT, 1785) states that the likelihood of a cor- rect majority decision becomes certain as the group size tends to infinity. p 237

+Note on relaxing assumptions:

+> Early expositions and generalizations were proposed by Hoeffding (1956), Grofman (1975), Grofman et al. (1983), Feld and Grofman (1984), Nitzan and Paroush (1982, 1985), Young (1988), Owen et al. (1989), Boland (1989).
+Ladha (1995) and Berg (1993) relaxed the independence assumption; Austen-Smith and Banks (1996), Ben-Yashar (2006), and Ben-Yashar and Milchtaich (2007) generalized the setting to a strategic voting model; Paroush (1998) emphasized the importance of boundedness away from one-half; Berg and Paroush (1998) studied hierarchical voting.
+CJT can be generalized to the case of heterogeneous voters.
+See, for example, Ben-Yashar and Zahavi (2011), Ben-Yashar and Danziger (2011), and Berend and Paroush (1998).
+Ben-Yashar and Paroush (2000) generalized the non-asymptotic part of the theorem.
+Berend and Sapir (2005) further generalized the non-asymptotic part of the theorem beyond the analysis of Ben-Yashar and Paroush.
+Baharad and Ben-Yashar (2009) studied the validity of the CJT under subjective probabilities.

+> One may wonder whether the CJT is valid when the average probabilities over the two possible states of nature (facing a good/bad alternative) for each voter is greater than 1/2.
+This study shows that, unexpectedly, the answer to this question is negative. p238-9

+> Within this framework, we show that larger groups, in most cases, are less likely to reach a correct collective decision. p238

+Conclusion

+> This paper studies the effect of adding two members who have two probabilities of voting correctly, p1 > 1/2 in one state and p2 < 1/2 in the other.
+We show that such an addition, for large groups, usually results in decreasing the likelihood of reaching a correct collective decision.
+Our conclusion is valid even-though we assume that the average of the two probabilities of each member exceeds 1/2.
+Our result is surprising because the particular homogeneity assumption of Condorcet implies that the addition of members increases the probability that the group will choose the correct collective decision through majority voting.
+Under the generalized homogeneity assumption this is no longer the case. p240

 ## Introducing difference into the Condorcet jury theorem